 Once you have oiled and baked your cast iron initially repeat this process three more times.

-Repeating the oil and baking process will allow for multiple coatings on the pan and a sturdy coating.
+Repeating the oil and baking process will allow for a sturdy coating and multiple coatings on the pan.

 After this initial seasoning, you will not have to repeat the process often.
 If you feel you need to reseason your cast iron wash through with soap to remove any previous coatings.